 Smoking is the leading cause of COPD.
 Smoking is also a trigger for COPD flare-ups.
 Smoking damages the air sacs, airways, and the lining of your lungs.
 Injured lungs have trouble moving enough air in and out, so it's hard to breathe.

-Things that make COPD worse are called triggers.
+Things that make chronic obstructive pulmonary disease (COPD) symptoms worse are called triggers.
 Knowing what your triggers are and how to avoid them can help you feel better.
 Smoking is a trigger for many people who have COPD.
 Smoking can cause an exacerbation, or flare-up, of your symptoms.

 You do not have to be a smoker for smoking to cause harm.
 Exposure to someone else's smoking (called secondhand smoke) is also a trigger for COPD flare-ups.